Patient Safety Strategies for Oncology

 Develop a Culture of Safety

-Cancer care is complex and, at times, hazardous work that requires careful attention to maintain safety for both patients and providers.
+Cancer care is complex and, at times, hazardous work that requires careful attention to maintain safety for both patients and practitioners.
 The Agency for Healthcare Research and Quality has identified key elements in establishing a culture of safety:

 • Acknowledge the high-risk nature of the organization’s activities and resolve to consistently achieve safe operations.